fnawothnig/hades/README.md

 libevent 2.0.19 (this is the one in debian 7 right now) - I pushed some changes upstream which they eventually integrated...
 I was quite surprised to notice that my code suddenly works without a patched libevent 4 years later. :-)

-Unfortunately it does not work with the latest libevent stable version - this needs to be fixed of cours.
+Unfortunately it does not work with the latest libevent stable version - this needs to be fixed of course.

 ## Usage